 Ernest Hemingway said of bullfighting in Ronda.
 “There is one town that would be better… to see your first bullfight in if you were only going to see one, and that is Ronda.”

-Ronda has some surprising modern history.
+Ronda, Spain has some surprising modern history.
 It is the birthplace of modern bullfighting.
-Consequently, it remains one of the few places where bullfighting still occurs in Spain.
+Consequently, it remains one of the few places in Spain where bullfighting still occurs.
 The Bullring is a draw for foreign tourists and Spanish citizens alike.
 Plaza de Toros is open for tours and has an excellent museum.

 The greatest matador of all time, Pedro Romero, was a native of Ronda.
 Pedro was a master in the ring while never being gored even once.
 Young bullfighters continue to come to learn the sport here.